Banjo-Kazooie: Nuts & Bolts: Legacy

 Journalists continue to characterise Banjo-Kazooie: Nuts & Bolts as divisive.
 Xbox: The Official Magazine wrote that it is commonly described as the black sheep of the Banjo franchise.
 According to Hardcore Gamer, while Rare's reputation had already declined following the Microsoft buyout, it was Nuts & Bolts that "solidified the negativity of the company", its departure from the series' roots seen as a betrayal that eroded fans' trust.
 In February 2009, Microsoft restructured Rare in response to the lacklustre performance of Nuts & Bolts and their other Xbox 360 games, directing them to focus on Xbox Live Avatars and the motion control-based Kinect peripheral.
 Nuts & Bolts was Rare's last non-Kinect game for several years; GamesRadar+ wrote that following it, Rare was "continually hit with layoffs, further diluting the brand and reducing the studio's output to minigame collections and the occasional Xbox Live Avatar outfit".

 Nonetheless, Nuts & Bolts's reputation improved in the years following its release.
 GameRevolution wrote that fans began to judge it on its own merits rather than for what it was not.
 It was included in the reference book 1001 Video Games You Must Play Before You Die in 2010.
 Kotaku, revisiting Nuts & Bolts that year, praised it as a brave game that challenged conventional game design by letting players deal with a problem in any way they wanted rather than simply solving it.
 Likewise, Eurogamer wrote in a 2012 retrospective that the customisation tools provided versatility that meant it held up well.
 After Rare Replay's release, GamesRadar+ expressed pleasure players would be able to experience Nuts & Bolts without the discourse that encircled it in 2008.
 Reviewers said it was among the compilation's best, and praised its unique gameplay.
 GameRevolution opined that whereas the Nintendo 64 Banjo games had not aged well, Nuts & Bolts still felt fresh a decade following its release, with accessible-but-advanced customisation tools and a script that remained funny a decade later.
 Polygon said Nuts & Bolts's distinctness made it difficult to remain upset over the shift from traditional platforming.

 Some retrospective reviewers have reappraised Nuts & Bolts as the best Banjo-Kazooie game, describing it as innovative.
 Its emphasis on player freedom and construction has been considered ahead of its time.
 GamesRadar+ noted that in the years following the release, construction-based games, such as Minecraft (2011), Kerbal Space Program (2015), and Fallout 4 (2015), became popular, and credited Nuts & Bolts with pioneering customisation technology that later games would incorporate.
 Malpass and Mayles found Minecraft's similarities to Nuts & Bolts striking.
+Angry Birds spin-off Bad Piggies received comparisons to Nuts & Bolts from Kotaku and VentureBeat upon release.
 The 2019 sandbox game Trailmakers was inspired by Nuts & Bolts, featuring similar vehicle customisation tools and design elements.
+Many commentators noted similarities between Nuts & Bolts and The Legend of Zelda: Tears of the Kingdom's (2023) vehicle customisation mechanics.